EvgeniKovalev/LoRaWAN_RF96/README.md

 Please acquire valid device EUI from your LoRaWAN provider or TTN and use it instead of generating your own.

-This app shows in practice how to transmit ja receive message in LoRaWAN network using very common platform such as Raspberry Pi and a common LoRa radio modem that is sold for controlling small robots and such.
+This app shows in practice how to transmit and receive message in LoRaWAN network using very common platform such as Raspberry Pi and a common LoRa radio modem that is sold for controlling small robots and such.